 Also, don’t forget to document what the objection was and how you successfully overcame it!

 Want some more guidance on how to handle sales objections?
-Check out our free Objection Handling guide!
+Download our Objection Handling guide below!

 Author: Sarah Evans